w-A-L-L-e/wash/README.md

 Walters-MacBook-Pro:wash wschrep$
 ```

-Also you now have a full calculator right in your shell, just use println to execute some expressions:
+Also you now have a full calculator right in your shell, just use println to execute some expressions, here I show that operator presedence and braces work like you'd expect:

 ```
 wash$ println ( (2*3)+4000/6 )